rysavy-ondrej/traffix.net/source/Traffix.Extensions.Decoders/Readme.md

-﻿# Ndx.Packets
+﻿# Traffix.Extensions.Decoders

-The project provides an implementation of commonly used application protocol parsers.
-Binary protocol parsers are generated from Kaitai specification.
+Provides an implementation of parsers for several Internet protocols.
+Binary protocol parsers are generated from Kaitai specifications.
+The protocols are organized in groups depedning on their use:
+* Base - collection of fundamental Internet protocols.
+* Core - the most used Internet protocols.
+* Common - commonly used Internet protocols.
+* IoT - protocols developed for communication in Internet-based IoT systems.
+* Industrial - industrial protocols that communicates above the TCP/IP stack.

 ## Usage
 The following code shows parsing SNMP packet from the raw frame data with the help of PacketDotNet.